maubanel/UE5-Lighting/gi-rect/README.md

 ![](../images/line3.png)

 Unreal 5's big improvement is real-time global illumination with Lumen.
 This is why we have not baked any light and set the mobility to movable to have **ALL** real time lights.

+>Lumen is Unreal Engine 5's fully dynamic global illumination and reflections system that is designed for next-generation consoles, and it is the default global illumination and reflections system.
+Lumen renders diffuse interreflection with infinite bounces and indirect specular reflections in large, detailed environments at scales ranging from millimeters to kilometers. - [UE5 Manual](https://docs.unrealengine.com/5.0/en-US/lumen-global-illumination-and-reflections-in-unreal-engine/)

 <br>